Global Gateway link

 Independent

-• Note 1: Director Yuji Akutsu, External Director Ayako Sano, Audit & Supervisory Board Member Tetsuro Kawahara, and External Audit & Supervisory Board Member Yukiko Omura were elected at the Ordinary General Meeting of Shareholders held on March 28, 2024; no activity applicable in FY2023.
+• Note 3: Director who is Audit & Supervisory Committee Member Tetsuro Kawahara and External Director who is Audit & Supervisory Committee Member Yukiko Omura were elected at the Ordinary General Meeting of Shareholders held on March 28, 2024, and 10 Board of Directors meetings and 10 Audit & Supervisory Board meetings have been held since they assumed their posts.

 Reasons for Selection of Each Skill and Details